1. Home

-Tongue Twisters to Practice Elocution
+Tongue Twisters to Practice Enunciation

 Young performers face several challenges.
 For one, they must memorize lines.
 For another, they must speak loud enough for Grandpa to hear them in the 22nd row.
 But perhaps the most daunting challenge is learning how to slow down and enunciate.